 All week long, MUNCHIES will be exploring, prodding, and dissecting the countless peaks and valleys that make up the modern fast food landscape, both at home and around the world.
 Although the sovereign of the fast food kingdom might be the burger, but you'd be a damn fool to discount the glory of the milkshake.
-From Frosty's to Blizzards and everywhere in between, you simply can't talk about fast food if you don't broach the countless desserts nebulously categorised as milkshakes.
+From Frosty's to Blizzards and everywhere in between, you simply can't talk about fast food if you don't broach the countless desserts nebulously categorized as milkshakes.

 Shake Shack's culinary director, the inimitable Mark Rosati, is well aware of this undeniable truth, which is precisely why the fast food guru shared with us his recipe for a truly killer chocolate shake.
 But this isn't just a recipe for some basic chocolate shake.
 In fact, Rosati's chocolate shake has room for almost limitless variations.
 That's because he wants you to use the recipe as a starter for the milkshake of your dreams and toss in whatever the hell you want, taking your milkshake game from great to truly awe-inspiring.